-I’ve worked diligently for over 25 years to maintain the identity of an unknown, obscure artist, rather than letting him die a sweet, quiet death, and to try in earnest to see if I might be an artist nobody likes…or, maybe to discover that I am an artist that has many, many who would like him.
+I’ve worked diligently for over 25 years to maintain the identity of an unknown, obscure artist, rather than letting him die a sweet, quiet death, or to try in earnest to see if I might be an artist nobody likes—or, maybe to find there are many, many who do like him.

-The point is, that it’s been more important to keep the small story alive (going on nearly three decades) than to dare stepping beyond my safe zone and protected egoic (bordering on narcissistic) space.
-Sure, I’ve dabbled, taken some calculated risks, and had a few stabs at the dream, but most often found reasons to shy away and make excuses, procrastinate, and defer.
+The point is, it has been more important to keep the small story alive (going on nearly three decades) than to dare stepping beyond my safe zone and protected egoic (bordering on narcissistic) space.
+Sure, I’ve dabbled, taken some calculated risks, and had a few stabs at the dream, but I’ve most often found reasons to shy away and make excuses, to procrastinate and defer.

 I adopted a “nice guy” personality early on, borrowing a little from the passive-aggressive atmosphere I grew up in, and adding on my general dislike of conflict and verbal violence.
 This of course carried forward into my own attempts at intimacy.
-It was more important to accommodate, compromise, hold back, and be quiet—and make like I was ok in a shitty emotional space—than to rock the boat, ask for any of my needs to be met—or make any real demands whatsoever.
+It was more important to accommodate, compromise, hold back, and to be quiet—and make like I was ok in a shitty emotional space—than to rock the boat, ask for any of my needs to be met, or to make any real demands whatsoever.

-It’s a desperate move to try and get love, acceptance, and belonging, by completely suppressing your own truth.
-Sure, it can be pleasant enough (on the surface), and may stave off loneliness, but it rots something deep inside that eventually spills over into the rest of your life.
+It’s a desperate move to try to get love, acceptance and belonging, by completely suppressing your own truth.
+Sure, it can be pleasant enough (on the surface), and may stave off loneliness, but it spoils something deep inside that eventually spills over into the rest of your life.